 The Surface Breaks is about the youngest daughters of the Sea King, Gaia (also known as Murigeann AND Grace) as she escapes Sea Kingdom for love and to save herself from the man her father has her betrothed to.
 She finds out that the human world isn’t much better.

-The Hocus Pocus book does have a stupid name, I will admit that.
-However, it’s not a bad story.
-The sequel by A. W. Jantha is set 25 years later (on the real 25th anniversary) about Max and Alison’s daughter who doesn’t beleive the story of how they met.
+The sequel by A. W. Jantha is set 25 years later (on the real 25th anniversary) about Max and Alison’s daughter who doesn’t believe the story of how they met.
 Poppy sneaks out of the Halloween party he parents threw to keep the kids of Salem out of trouble and accidently brings the Sanderson sisters back for one more night of havoc.

 It has it’s cheesy moments, but if you like Disney and YA then you’ll love this.
 Disney also seems more confident putting LGBTQ+ characters into technically non-canon books than the films, so I guess that’s better than nothing, but one day I hope they step up.